Soundmatters/AudioPreservationReformattingStationAndWorkflow/Audio Reformatting Workstation Overview 13nov2017.md

 Rear panel.
 ![cass. rear](122mkIII_rear.jpg)

-* Default deck settings
+Cassette deck default deck settings

-1. Rear Panel: INPUT switch in the BALANCED position
+>1.
+Rear Panel: INPUT switch in the BALANCED position
-1. Front Panel: MONITOR switch in the AUTO position
+>1.
+Front Panel: MONITOR switch in the AUTO position
-1. Front Panel: MPX FILTER switch in the OFF position
+>1.
+Front Panel: MPX FILTER switch in the OFF position

-* Deck settings to be alligned with the media
+Cassette deck settings to be alligned with the media

-1. Front Panel: PITCH CONTROL switch in the OFF position, re-set the switch to ON and align the deck with the source as needed
+>1.
+Front Panel: PITCH CONTROL switch in the OFF position, re-set the switch to ON and align the deck with the source as needed
-1. Front Panel:  RESET tape counter to zero-out the counter before the start of playback for each side of a cassette
+>1.
+Front Panel:  RESET tape counter to zero-out the counter before the start of playback for each side of a cassette
-1. Front Panel:  DOLBY NR switch is aligned with the source
+>1.
+Front Panel:  DOLBY NR switch is aligned with the source
-1. Front Panel:  OUTPUT dial is aligned with calibration tones on the source.
+>1.
+Front Panel:  OUTPUT dial is aligned with calibration tones on the source.
 When no reference tones are present on the source recording, load the reference tape and adjust the dial to align the output/VU meters with its tones
-2. 2.
-Front Panel: Align Record/Reproduce Head AZIMUTH with the source
+>2.
+2. Front Panel: Align Record/Reproduce Head AZIMUTH with the source

-* Deck quality assurance checklist for the Tascam 122MKIII
+Cassette deck quality assurance checklist for the Tascam 122MKIII

-1. clean the erase and record/reproduce head, and the capstan with anhydrous isopropyl alcohol
+>1. clean the erase and record/reproduce head, and the capstan with anhydrous isopropyl alcohol
-1. clean the pinch roller with rubber cleaner
+>1. clean the pinch roller with rubber cleaner
-1. dust the transport with compressed air
+>1. dust the transport with compressed air
-1. degause the the erase and record/reproduce head, and the capstan
+>1. degause the the erase and record/reproduce head, and the capstan
-1. align the deck and confirm its functionality with a reference tape
+>1. align the deck and confirm its functionality with a reference tape

 ### DAT deck.